evanoster/supreme-court-coalition-analysis/index.md

 ### Areas for Future Inquiry

-- **Case Type and Issues Analysis**: Voting behavior variations across constitutional law, civil rights, and other legal domains, as well as analysis of specific legal issues
+- **Case Type and Issue Analysis**: Voting behavior variations across constitutional law, civil rights, and other legal domains, as well as analysis of specific legal issues

 ### Featured Visualizations